isaiahelixer/isaiahelixer.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2 — ST0160 Capacitive Soil Moisture Sensor V2.0

-**Rationale:** Provides corrosion-free sensing with stable analog output, ideal for long-term moisture monitoring in outdoor environments while maintaining low cost and simple integration with the PIC ADC.
+**Rationale:** Provides much more corrosion-free sensing with stable analog output and is good for long-term moisture monitoring in outdoor environments while maintaining low cost and simple integration with the PIC ADC.

 ## Temperature & Humidity Sensors